StevenPeutz/StevenPeutz.github.io/README.md

 ## Which Statistical test should I use? ##

+ANOVA or Logistic regression?
+Pearson corrrelation or Spearman's rank?
+Factorial Repeated Measures ANOVA or Factorial Mixed ANOVA? \
+These doubts are what this tool is for.\

 ### *Javascript wizard for choosing the appropriate statistical test (hypothesis testing)* ###

 ## Go to http://stevenpeutz.github.io ##